 What is conflict in literature?

-Whether it be a clash of ideals, a struggle against external forces, or an internal battle within oneself, conflict adds layers of complexity and depth to the narrative.
-Without conflict, a story can feel lacking in tension, purpose, and ultimately fail to fully engage the reader's imagination.
+Whether it be a clash of ideals, a struggle against external forces, or an internal battle within oneself, conflict adds layers of complexity and thematic depth to the narrative.
+Without conflict, a story can feel lacking in tension, and purpose, and ultimately fail to engage the reader's imagination fully.

 Importance of Conflict in Literature: